chriskirknielsen/dotcom-2024/src/content/projects/devographics-surveys/index.md

 This project is an ongoing collaboration between myself and Sacha Greif, the maintainer of the various _State of `{web tech}`_ surveys, which is collected under the Devographics project.

-For each of these designs, while Sacha reached out for my design skills, he is himself capable and so these logos and shirt designs are collaborative, bouncing ideas of each other, and as such I can't take full credit but will say it is a fun process, from idea to final design.
+For each of these designs, while Sacha reached out for my design skills, he is himself capable and so these logos and shirt designs are collaborative, bouncing ideas of each other, and as such I can’t take full credit but will say it is a fun process, from idea to final design.
 Below you’ll find the various "branding" projects I’ve worked on for the Devographics surveys.

 ## State of CSS